 Welcome to Wellness Wisdom!
-A bi-weekly blog on health and well-being topics, submitted by student Peer Health Educators from SHAW.
+A bi-weekly blog on health and well-being topics, submitted by student Peer Health Educators from the Student Health and Wellness Center.
 Tune in every other Tuesday at 3 pm to read!

 - Overlooked but Important: Sexual SatisfactionA Vital Component of Sexual Health Sexual health is not just about avoiding illness and pregnancy; it's also about well-being and pleasure.
 Sexual satisfaction is a strong indicator of sexual health, relationship satisfaction, overall health and its impact on quality of life [i][ii][iii][iv].
 It's a subjective experience that involves emotional and physical fulfillment from sexual …